-- 2.9 The Tax Base calculated for 2020/21 for the Parish Councils of Saddleworth and Shaw & Crompton are 8,707 and 5,494 respectively.
-This represents an increase for Saddleworth of 80 Band D equivalent properties and for Shaw & Crompton an additional 56 Band D equivalent properties when comparing totals to the Parish Tax Bases for 2019/20.
-The Tax Bases have been calculated on a basis consistent with those for the Borough as a whole. - 2.10 The Council provides grant compensation to the two local Parish Councils for losses associated with the introduction of Local Council Tax Reduction Schemes in 2013/14.
+- 2.15 The Tax Base calculated for 2021/22 for the Parish Councils of Saddleworth and Shaw & Crompton are 8,699 and 5,479 respectively.
+This represents a reduction for Saddleworth of 8 Band D equivalent properties and for Shaw & Crompton a reduction of 15 Band D equivalent properties when comparing totals to the Parish Tax Bases for 2020/21.
+The Tax Bases have been calculated on a basis consistent with those for the Borough as a whole. - 2.16 The Council provides grant compensation to the two local Parish Councils for losses associated with the introduction of Local Council Tax Reduction Schemes in 2013/14.
 Whilst Central Government originally provided grant funding in 2013/14 to cover these losses, the funding was subsequently rolled into Revenue Support Grant and cut year on year.
 Between 2016/17 and 2019/20, the grant payable to Parish Council's was scaled down to match continued reductions in Revenue Support Grant.
-As advised in the Tax Base report for 2019/20 (approved by Cabinet on 17 December 2018), grants payable to the Parish Councils will be maintained at 2019/20 levels.
-The amount of grant payable to each Parish for 2020/21 is set out in the table below.
+As advised in the Tax Base report for 2019/20 (approved by Cabinet on 17 December 2018), grants payable to the Parish Councils will be maintained at 2020/21 levels.
+The amount of grant payable to each Parish for 2021/22 is set out in the table below.

-2020/21

-£000
+2021/22 £000

 Saddleworth Parish Council 13

 Shaw & Crompton Parish Council 5

 Total Parish Grant Payable 18